sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 ![REC, 29P, BLK, E, RNG, 12/16/20, S-HDP24-24-29SE-L017](https://www.te.com/content/dam/te-com/catalog/part/HDP/242/429/HDP24-24-29SE-L017-t1.jpg/jcr:content/renditions/product-details.png)

 A bulkhead connector!
 I've wanted to do a bulkhead because it was what all the racecars had.
 It looks sick, and as far as reliability and durability are concerned, I wanted to give it a try.
 I was very excited to learn that it would cost me less than $150 in parts.
-Wiring and putting together connectors is the easy part, and the hard part is parts availability and planning.
+Wiring and putting together connectors is easy, but the hard part is parts availability and planning.

 It's a challenge in planning and wiring that I wanted to take to prepare myself for future wiring jobs.
 Crimping the MS2 harness directly to my components would be simpler, but a bulkhead connector would make it easier to service in the long run.
-Automotive wiring is a challenge for most people, and if I can show others that if you can put in the time and work, it will pay dividends in the build's reliability, consistency, and durability.
+Automotive wiring is a challenge for most people, and if I can show others that putting in the time and work will pay dividends in the build's reliability, consistency, and durability.
 Mapping the diagram forces me to consider every wire going into my car and makes me understand what I'm doing.

 Wiring is a frustrating process as a DIYer, but future Josh will thank current Josh multiple times over.

-The connector I plan on using is the Deutsch HDP connector.
+I plan on using the Deutsch HDP connector.
 The parts list and connections are at the end of this section.
 Let's simplify the Deutsch connector world, as I'll list the exact part numbers I used in this build, what they do, and how to plan your build.

 ### Bulkhead firewall (plug) pinout

 ![Bulkhead pinout](https://www.sudoyashi.com/assets/img/cabby/megasquirt/wiring-bulkhead.jpg)

 The plan is to take the wires from the MS2 harness and put it into the bulkhead connector.
-Since we know how many wires we want to use, this is how I decided on the 29-pin connector.
-If you need more pins and plan to include wiring for other components, factor that into your new connector.
+Since we know how many wires we want to use, I decided on the 29-pin connector.
+Suppose you need more pins and plan to include wiring for other components, factor that into your new connector.
 The table below shows the pins I'm using and what function from the MS2 or secondary fusebox it will provide.
 Find out what wire you want and if you plan to use wire splices.

 [The bulkhead diagram](https://www.sudoyashi.com/assets/documents/ms2-bulkhead.pdf) or visit https://www.sudoyashi.com/assets/documents/ms2-bulkhead.pdf